SparkBeyond/agentune/docs/using_duckdb.md

 When writing queries (for conn.sql() or conn.execute()), always use DuckdbName and not a bare string.
 Stringify the object directly;
 do not add quotes - it will add quotes automatically.

-When specifying *column* names in a query, if the names are dynamic (runtime parametrs), you MUST add quotes around them.
+When specifying *column* names in a query, if the names are dynamic (runtime parameters), you MUST add quotes around them.

 Example: